 These two scenes keep coming back to me.
 There are amazing menopause campaigns and festivals out there, but a lot of them need the people going to pay and if you’re on minimum wage or just getting by each month, that’s money you can’t afford to spend.

-Also, I lived and worked among the women of Walker and I know many of them will see MPs, professors, doctors, lawyers, yes, even journalists as “posh” and not one of them, no matter what their background.
+Also, I grew up with the women of Walker – I am one! – and I know many of them will see MPs, professors, doctors, lawyers, yes, even journalists as “posh” and not one of them, no matter what their background.
 I know they will see no point in petitions or committees – they’ve seen them before and been let down.

 I don’t see their voices on Twitter or in the papers or speaking out.
 And that worries me because this is a huge demographic who are being left out of the conversation.

 (At this point, I really, really hope someone is now swearing at their computer and telling me I’m wrong and they’re doing just that.
 I have never wanted to be proven wrong so strongly before.
 If you are doing this, please tell me because I’d love to join you.)

 This is why it’s important to get the word out in GPs’ surgeries.
 But also to take the fight to all the women who need it.

 Time for action on the menopause!